johnmoses/zero-to-hero-dsa/3-arrays/2-array-types/main.md

 - Multi-dimensional arrays extend to higher dimensions.
 - Dynamic arrays provide flexible sizing.

+## One-dimensional arrays
+One-dimensional arrays are linear collections of elements, accessible via a single index.
+They are ideal for simple lists of items.

+## Multi-dimensional arrays
+Multi-dimensional arrays extend the concept of one-dimensional arrays to multiple dimensions, allowing representation of complex data structures.

+## Dynamic arrays
+Dynamic arrays can grow or shrink in size as needed, providing flexibility in scenarios where the number of elements is not known in advance.

 ## Summary
 Understanding array types expands your ability to model data in various forms.